yhuangy/normal-and-t-app/README.md

 ![Screenshot of the app](interface.png)

-This is a simple ShinyApp developed for [DSE1101](https://nusmods.com/courses/DSE1101/introductory-data-science-for-economics).

-It allows students to:
+This is a simple ShinyApp developed for [DSE1101](https://nusmods.com/courses/DSE1101/introductory-data-science-for-economics) that allows students to:

 + Compare standard normal and t-distributions.